BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- BYU and its opponents have combined to put up more than 53 points in three of seven games this season.
+- BYU has combined with its opponents to put up more than 55.5 points only twice this season.

 BYU Stats and Trends

-- BYU has played seven games, with three wins against the spread.
+- In BYU's seven games this year, it has three wins against the spread.

-- The BYU Cougars have covered the spread once this season when favored by 1 point or more (in four chances).
+- The BYU Cougars have covered the spread once this season when favored by 3.5 points or more (in four chances).

-- BYU's games this year have gone over the total in two out of seven opportunities (28.6%).
+- BYU's games this year have gone over the point total two times in seven opportunities (28.6%).

-- The BYU Cougars put up 26.7 points per game, comparable to the 25.7 per contest the Washington State Cougars allow.
+- The BYU Cougars put up just one more point per game (26.7) than the Washington State Cougars give up (25.7).

-- BYU is 1-3 against the spread and 2-2 overall when the team picks up over 392.3 yards.
+- BYU is 1-3 against the spread and 2-2 overall when the team churns out more than 392.3 yards.

-- The BYU Cougars have turned the ball over seven times this season, eight fewer than the Washington State Cougars have forced (15).
+- The BYU Cougars have seven giveaways this season, while the Washington State Cougars have 15 takeaways .

 - Find the latest spread and moneyline odds for BYU at SISportsbook.